paypal/react-paypal-js/README.md

 }
 ```

 Notice you need to wrap the `<PayPalHostedFieldsProvider />` component with the `<PayPalScriptProvider />` in the say way we use the PayPal buttons.
 It is required to define three `<PayPalHostedField />` children or more.
 One to represent the number card, second to represent the CVV code in the card and third the expiration date.
-These are required fields, if some of them is missing the component will fail to render the UI.
+These are required fields, if some of them is missing the component will fail to render the fields.

-The expiration date can be represent by a unique field with a `MM/YYYY` format for example or can be define with two separate fields, one to introduce the month and other to introduce the year.
+The expiration date can be represent by a unique field with a custom format `MM/YYYY` for example, or can be define using two separate fields.
+One to introduce the month and other to introduce the year.
-Below you can find an example with expiration date separate in two fields:
+Below you can find an example:

 ```jsx
 <PayPalHostedFieldsProvider